Guide for Persistence

 UM provides activity and state lifetime timers for sources and receivers that operate in conjunction with the proxy source option or independently.
 This section explains how these timers work together and how they work with proxy sources.

-If you have enabled the Proxy Source option, the ume_activity_timeout (source) triggers the creation of the proxy source.
+If you have enabled the Proxy Source option, a source activity timeout triggers the creation of the proxy source.
 The following diagram illustrates this behavior:

 You must configure both the source and the Stores to enable the Proxy Source option.